AdorkableDog/KotlinMvp-master/README-en.md

  - The initial version, the main function has been completed.

-## Thanks

-- Thanks for all the great open source projects.
-- [Eyepetizer](https://github.com/kaikaixue/Eyepetizer) ：The project was initially saw only started to do, learned a lot, writing my own code style.

 ## Statement
 **Project API are from the open-eye video, purely for learning to communicate, shall not be used for commercial purposes!**